I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wudfddi/nf-wudfddi-iwdfiorequest2-isfromusermodedriver.md

 A Boolean value that, if <b>TRUE</b>, indicates that the current I/O request is from a user-mode driver.
 If this value is <b>FALSE</b>, the current I/O request came from an application.

-A Boolean value that, if <b>TRUE</b>, indicates that the current I/O request is from a user-mode driver.
-If this value is <b>FALSE</b>, the current I/O request came from an application.

-A Boolean value that, if <b>TRUE</b>, indicates that the current I/O request is from a user-mode driver.
-If this value is <b>FALSE</b>, the current I/O request came from an application.

 ## Remarks

 If your driver supports <a href="https://docs.microsoft.com/en-us/windows-hardware/drivers/wdf/supporting-kernel-mode-clients-in-umdf-1-x-drivers">kernel-mode clients</a>, it should call <b>IsFromUserModeDriver</b> only if <a href="https://msdn.microsoft.com/library/windows/hardware/ff559002">IWDFIoRequest2::GetRequestorMode</a> returns <b>WdfUserMode</b>.

 The UMDF 2 equivalent of this method is <a href="..\wdfrequest\nf-wdfrequest-wdfrequestisfromusermodedriver.md">WdfRequestIsFromUserModeDriver</a>.

-For a code example that uses <b>IsFromUserModeDriver</b>, see the example at <a href="https://msdn.microsoft.com/library/windows/hardware/ff559002">IWDFIoRequest2::GetRequestorMode</a>.

 ## Requirements
 | &nbsp; | &nbsp; |